Reviewing Charlie’s (CHUC) & Its Competitors

-Charlie’s (OTCMKTS:CHUC – Get Rating) is one of 59 public companies in the “Medicinals & botanicals” industry, but how does it weigh in compared to its rivals?
-We will compare Charlie’s to related companies based on the strength of its earnings, dividends, institutional ownership, valuation, profitability, risk and analyst recommendations.
+Charlie’s (OTCMKTS:CHUC – Get Rating) is one of 59 public companies in the “Medicinals & botanicals” industry, but how does it contrast to its peers?
+We will compare Charlie’s to related businesses based on the strength of its earnings, dividends, risk, analyst recommendations, valuation, profitability and institutional ownership.

-This table compares Charlie’s and its rivals’ net margins, return on equity and return on assets.

-This is a summary of recent ratings for Charlie’s and its rivals, as provided by MarketBeat.
+This is a breakdown of current ratings and target prices for Charlie’s and its peers, as reported by MarketBeat.

 |Sell Ratings